10 Valuable And Rare Board Games You Need To Look Out For

 In fact, garage sales are a great place to start if you want to find hard to find and rare board games either to add to your collection or to sell back for a profit.
 Obviously most board games are common and not worth picking up unless you want to play with your kids but many board games from the late 60’s to early 2000’s have real value to collectors.

-Years ago I picked up a copy of “Aliens This Time It’s War” board game.
+Years ago (around 2002) I picked up a copy of “Aliens This Time It’s War” board game.
 I am a big fan of the Alien franchise and had no idea there was a board game about the second movie.
 I managed to buy the game for $2 and after doing my own research I realized that it was extremely rare and valuable.
 I ended up selling it on eBay for close to $200 even though it wasn’t actually in the best condition.
 It is still a valuable game although the price have gone done since the time I sold mine.

 This is when I started paying attention to board games in garage sales, charity sales and thrift stores.
 And so should you!